Semi-Supervised Learning for Sparsely-Labeled Sequential Data: Application to Healthcare Video Processing: Introduction

 Finally, we demonstrate our method on a real-life sequential analysis task---video monitoring of epileptic hospital patients.
 Electroencephalography (EEG) is a common modality for recording brain activity and monitoring patients.
 Automated methods have been developed to automatically detect seizures from EEG activity \cite{fergus2015,saab2020} but can fail to discern seizures from artifacts caused by disturbances in EEG measurement (e.g., patting on the back or rocking neonatal patients can trigger false positive seizure detections).

-We address EEG artifacts by automatically detecting an examplar artifact--patting of neonates--from continuous video recordings acquired during clinical routine.
-In our dataset, most patting events are annotated with sparse labels (only start times, no end times), which is common practice for the labeling of continuous recordings in clinical routine \cite{siebig2010}.
-Our method for learning from sparsely-labeled sequences can leverage those sparse labels, outperforming baseline methods by 10 points of average precision.
+We address EEG artifacts by automatically detecting five artifact--suctioning of neonates, chewing, rocking, cares by nurse and patting of neonates--from continuous video recordings acquired during clinical routine.
+Those events are annotated with sparse labels (only start times, no end times), which is common practice for the labeling of continuous recordings in clinical routine \cite{siebig2010}.
+Our method for learning from sparsely-labeled sequences can leverage those sparse labels, outperforming baseline methods by 17 points of mean average precision.
+We show that our semi-supervised model can reach the classification of fully supervised models.
+We also give insight into estimating the parameters of the proposed model in case of merging classes.

-To summarize, our main contributions are: \begin{itemize} \itemsep0em \item A training strategy for semi-supervised learning with sparsely-labeled sequential data. \item A mathematical model to estimate the exposure of models to incorrectly labeled training samples when trained with such a strategy. \item A method that automatically detects patting events from sparsely-labeled continuous video recordings of hospital neonates. \end{itemize}
+To summarize, our main contributions are: \begin{itemize} \itemsep0em \item A training strategy for semi-supervised learning with sparsely-labeled sequential data. \item A mathematical model for explaining and estimating the evolution of the classification performance for increasingly noisier end time estimates. \item A method that automatically detects events from sparsely-labeled continuous video recordings of hospital neonates. \end{itemize}